 - Carbon steel stains and rusts easily compared to stainless steel, which is the more usual material of knives.

-- It is relatively heavy compared to the other knife brands in this review.
+- The boning knife is relatively heavy compared to the other knife brands in this review.

-2. Mercer Culinary Genesis Boning Knife (Best for Cooks)
+#2- Mercer Culinary Boning Knife (Best for Cooks)

-Mercer has been making knives for three decades, and provides knives to numerous cooking academies.
+Mercer has been making knives for three decades and provides blades to numerous cooking academies.

-- Blade is flexible, made from German carbon steel, which is durable, precise and sharp.
+- The blade is flexible, made from German carbon steel, which is durable, precise and sharp.

-- Tends to easily stain and rust because of the carbon steel.
+- Tends to stain and rust because of the carbon steel easily.

-- Handle is ergonomic, making it light and easy to hold and maneuver.
+- The handle is ergonomic, making it light and easy to hold and maneuver.

 - The handle is made from Santoprene, which is rubber-like, and gives you a safe, firm grip even when hands are wet.

-- This material is also durable and will not break down despite contact with oils and varied temperatures.
+- This material is also durable and will not break down despite contact with oils and different temperatures.

 Over-all Aesthetics and Usability: